junobuild/docs/docs/terminology.md

 ## Internet Identity

-[Internet Identity](https://internetcomputer.org/internet-identity) is a Web3 authentication provider that offers a secure blockchain login experience with a user-friendly Web2 interface.
+[Internet Identity](https://internetcomputer.org/internet-identity) is a decentralized authentication provider that offers a secure blockchain login experience with a user-friendly Web2 interface.

-It is free, passwordless, and does not track user activity.
-It also integrates WebAuthn for maximum compatibility.
+It is free and passwordless.
+It integrates WebAuthn for maximum compatibility and, unlike other Web3 authentication solutions, it does not require you to save a private key on your device or in an application.

 ## Mission control